AscendingPassage.com HOME PAGE.

 in some other world.
 And behind in the distance are the three

 triangular mountains.
-Them, too, the fog envelops, till they also
+The fog envelops them, too, till they also

 ultimate secret, that which the Sphinx seems to have known for so many